 Content marketing is a kind of digital marketing wherein companies publish shareable, helpful content like blog posts, videos, podcasts, infographics, and so on.
 The aim here isn’t to directly promote the company through salesy language and offers, but rather to spark interest in the company’s offering by sharing useful, relevant branded media.

 Content marketing enables your company to take on a more advisory, consultative tone.
 All types of content marketing media have their pros and cons, but blogging in particular has the potential to transform your digital success – at least in our opinion.
 How so?
 Let’s delve deeper.

-Sidenote for those reading in spring/summer 2020: COVID-19 preparedness measures mean that many of us are working remotely and relying heavily on the internet for information.
+Sidenote for those reading in 2020/2021: COVID-19 preparedness measures mean that many of us are working remotely and relying heavily on the internet for information.
 Working from home naturally limits the ways that companies can sell their products/services during this time.
 In-person sales consultations are out.
 B2B direct mail campaigns will collect on doormats of unoccupied workplaces.
 Fewer people are out and about to see poster or billboard advertising.
 In times like these, focusing on digital marketing avenues is essential.
 If you’re able, then this is a great time to start blogging!